kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 ```

 Any pagination parameters from the storage provider needed to fetch additional
-data will be included in the response payload to the user.
+data will also be included in the response payload to the user.
 The user will be
 responsible for coordinating subsequent paginated requests, including managing
 the pagination session including recovery from interruption and partition.